HOME

 The regiment gets replaced.

-- They stay near Befehlstelle Lugferme
+- It stays near Befehlstelle Lugferme.

-- Some go to Messines and Warneton
+- Some companies go to Messines and Warneton.

-- Some go to the Kellerferme
+- Some go to the Kellerferme.

-- The regimentsstaf is at Messines or Comines
+- The regimentsstaf is at Messines or Comines.

 Somewhere in February – St. Elooi